 This section of the letter will describe the student’s pre-clinical coursework, the clerkships undertaken by the student, and their professional performance.
 It also includes the student’s academic performance and professional attributes.
 It will have a statement about the professional standards attained by the student.

 This section will explain the school’s grading system and the ranking metrics.
 It will also provide comparative data to measure a student’s performance.
 This statement concerns the student’s fulfillment of the medical school’s requirements.
-The reporting Dean will be in charge of the preparation of summary assessments.
+The reporting Dean is then in charge of the preparation of summary assessments.

 This section will include basic details of the medical school and the link to the school’s website.
 It will provide information about the medical school’s mission and goals and emphasize the specific programs offered by the school.